In-Season vs Off-Season Strength Training for Sports

 Managing In-Season and Off-Season Strength Training for Competitive Athletes

 Note: Most of the points and rationale in the article below come directly from Practical Programming for Strength Training, by Mark Rippetoe and Andy Baker.
 Managing competitive athletes is a collaborative and often contentious effort between parents, coaches, and the athletes themselves.
 For parents, Practical Programming is your best resource to educate yourself and make informed decisions that will affect your athlete’s training and possibly their health.
-We cannot over-recommend this book or the knowledge of an experienced Starting Strength Coach if you are struggling to manage a competitive training schedule.
+We cannot over-recommend this book or the knowledge of an experienced strength coach if you are struggling to manage a competitive training schedule.

 “Athletes train for strength to improve performance, not interfere with it.” -Practical Programming for Strength Training (3d ed.
 Aasgaard 2013).

 For weekend warriors and non-competative athletes, strength benefits are more generally useful, competition less frequent, and the impact of one on the other more easily managed.
 Competitive athletes are going to be subject to a competition calendar and regular practice for their sport.
 The athlete must preserve their ability to perform on Game Day.
 This takes more careful management of the standard training variables.
 They must focus on the general principles that drive strength progress and adapt their training for the realities of competition.